asayer-io/asayer-codeception/README.md

               tunnelId: "[TUNNEL_ID]"
               ...
 ```
-Once done, build then run your tests as [usual](#run-it).
+Once done, run your tests as [usual](#run-it).
 HTTP traffic will then be redirected to the machine on which the `asayer-tunnel` binary is running through a secure connection.

 Details about the local tests can be found in the [Dashboard](#dashboard).
 Local tests are marked with a *plug* icon.